-The Trust Strategic Framework is fully aligned with the Johnson & Johnson Global Community Impact Strategy "to support and champion the people on the front lines who are at the heart of delivering care."
-These include doctors, nurses, midwives, and informal and formal caregivers.
+The Foundation's Strategic Framework is fully aligned with the Johnson & Johnson Global Community Impact Strategy "to support and champion the people on the front lines who are at the heart of delivering care."
+These primarily include nurses, midwives and community health workers working at the intersection between community health and the primary health system in reaching vulnerable populations and contributing to the UN Sustainable Development Goal of Health for All (Universal Health Coverage).